Revised October 2020.

 Starting with the October 2020 Critical Patch Update, Oracle will list in a separate section beneath each risk matrix, the vulnerabilities in third-party components which are non-exploitable in the context of the Oracle products in which they are included.
 See Announcements of Third-Party Component Updates for details.

-The unique identifier of a vulnerability.
+The unique identifier for a vulnerability.

 Since the July 2008 Critical Patch Update, Oracle has used industry standard Common Vulnerabilities and Exposure (CVE) identifiers.
 These simplify the identification of Oracle vulnerabilities when referenced in external security reports, such as those produced by security researchers and vulnerability management systems.

-The Oracle product that contains the vulnerability.
+The Oracle product containing the vulnerability.